shivahalder/How-To-Use-Virtual-Private-Network-For-Dummy/README.md

-# VPS Getting Started: Server Setup + Cloudflare + SSL
+# VPS Getting Started: Contabo + SSL

-A step-by-step guide to spinning up a VPS, connecting your domain through Cloudflare, and getting HTTPS working with a real SSL certificate.
+A step-by-step guide to spinning up a VPS on Contabo and getting your site running with HTTPS.

 > **Screenshots:** Create an `images/vps/` folder and save screenshots using the filenames referenced below.